d7networks/direct7-php-sdk/README.md

 # Direct7 PHP SDK

-This PHP SDK provides a convenient and easy-to-use interface to the Direct7 REST API.
-The SDK allows you to perform all the operations that are available through the REST API.
+PHP SDK to seamlessly incorporate communication features into your PHP applications via the Direct7 REST API.
+This SDK empowers you to effortlessly initiate SMS,Whatsapp, Slack, Viber  messages and 2 factor authentication features.

 ## Installation